apache/beam/website/www/site/content/en/documentation/programming-guide.md

 An array field, where the array element type is a row, can also have subfields of the element type addressed.
 When selected, the result is an array of the selected subfield type.
 For example

-{{< highlight java >}}
+{{< highlight language="java" >}}
 purchases.apply(Select.fieldNames("transactions[].bank"));
 {{< /highlight >}}

 Will result in a row containing an array field with element-type string, containing the list of banks for each transaction.

 While the use of [] brackets in the selector is recommended, to make it clear that array elements are being selected, they can be omitted for brevity.
 In the future, array slicing will be supported, allowing selection of portions of the array.